Treatments and therapies for Down Syndrome

 Symptoms of the children with Down Syndrome

-People with Down Syndrome are different, and that is why the symptoms of Down Syndrome vary from person to person.
-Children and adults with Down syndrome may have various problems at different times in their lives.
+People with Down Syndrome are different, which is why the symptoms of Down Syndrome vary from person to person.
+In addition, children and adults with Down syndrome may have various problems at other times in their lives.

 Common physical signs of Down syndrome involve: